Michael Isaac Stein

 New Orleans' scandalous "smart cities" project

 The project has since become a major political scandal and the project has been abandoned.
 The City Council and the city's Inspector General have launched investigations into the allegations, including subpoenas and the seizure of city computers.
-Those investigations are ongoing as of late 2022.

 -